Best and Worst Starting Hands in Blackjack

 Worst Starting Hands and How to Play Them

 Certain starting hands in blackjack put players in a difficult position.
-These hands require careful strategy to minimize losses and make the best out of a bad situation.
+These hands require a careful strategy to minimize losses and make the best out of a bad situation.

 Hard 16 (versus a dealer’s 10 or Ace)